 The blue face-paint is so iconic, though, you couldn’t imagine BraveHeart without it.
 These days of course the tradition is to paint the flag of Scotland (a white X across with blue sides) for sporting events.

 Probably the most glaring error in the entire film is the absence of the proverbial “Bridge” at the Battle of Stirling.
-This is an error, that Gibson admits, was done to make the battle more cinematically appealing.
+This is an error that, Gibson admits, was done to make the battle more cinematically appealing.

 In the actual Battle of Stirling, the English had to cross a bridge in order to attack the Scottish on the other side.
 The Stirling Bridge was badly built and very small, only allowing three cavalrymen to cross at a time.
 Wallace’s troops achieved victory by waiting for the English to cross and killing them immediately as they made it to the other side.
 The Scots achieved a brutal victory against a far larger force and the battle was a turning point in the Scottish War for independence.

 In the movie, the Scots build large pikes to counter the heavy cavalry while their own cavalry rides behind the English and takes out their archers.
-The film’s premise of the heavy cavalry as unstoppable juggernauts on the battlefield is grounded in actual historical fact, so while the battle may not accurate even in the loosest definition, it is at least historically plausible.
+The film’s premise of the heavy cavalry as unstoppable juggernauts on the battlefield is grounded in actual historical fact, so while the battle may not be accurate even in the loosest definition, it is at least historically plausible.

 Isabelle of France was Prince Edward’s fiance, but at the time of William Wallace’s military escapades, she was a mere four years old and therefore couldn’t have physically met or been in contact with Wallace (even though Wallace had travelled to France during the war to ask for assistance against the English).

 This obviously means that everything she does in the film, help Wallace by informing him of the English Army’s movements, the affair and giving him pain-numbing medicine before his execution did not happen.